NBiermann/cryptohelper-isomorphs/README.md

 ABCBDAEFFGB
 ```

-At the current development state, to_string() returns "`<pattern too complex>`" when more than 26 letters would be needed to represent the pattern.
+At the current development state, to_string() returns "`<pattern too complex>`" when more than 26 different letters would be needed to represent the pattern.